An inexact variable metric proximal linearization method for composite optimization on manifolds: Introduction

 then finds a step-size $\alpha_k$ with a monotone line search along the direction $v^k$ and retracts $x^k\!+\alpha_kv^k$ onto $\mathcal{M}$ to yield the next iterate, where $T_{x^k}\mathcal{M}$ is the tangent space of $\mathcal{M}$ at $x^k$.
 Under an assumption a little stronger than Assumption \ref{ass0}, they proved that any cluster point of the iterate sequence is a stationary point, and the RPG method returns an $\epsilon$-stationary point defined by $v^k$ in $O(\epsilon^{-2})$ steps.
 Later, for \eqref{prob} with a finite dimensional Riemannian manifold $\mathcal{M}$, a continuous nonconvex $\vartheta$ and $F\equiv\mathcal{I}$, Huang and Wei \cite{Huang2022a} developed a RPG method by seeking an exact stationary point $v^k$ of

 with $\ell_{x^k}(v^k)\le\ell_{x^k}(0)$, where $R$ is a retraction and $\widetilde{L}>L$ is a constant.
 Under the $L$-retraction-smoothness of $f$ w.r.t. $R$ and the compactness of a level set of $\Theta$ restricted in $\mathcal{M}$, they obtained the subsequential convergence of the iterate sequence and the iteration complexity $O(\epsilon^{-2})$ for an $\epsilon$-stationary point defined by an exact stationary point of \eqref{RPG1}.
-If in addition $\Theta$ satisfies the Riemannian KL property, they proved that the iterate sequence converges to a stationary point, and provided the local convergence rate if the Riemannian KL property is strengthened to be the variant of exponent.
+If in addition $\Theta$ satisfies the Riemannian KL property, they proved that the iterate sequence converges to a stationary point, and provided the local convergence rate by requiring the Riemannian KL property of exponent.

-For the problem considered in Chen et al. \cite{Chen2020}, Wang and Yang \cite{Wang2023,Wang2024} proposed Riemannian proximal quasi-Newton methods by exactly solving \eqref{RPG} with the term $\frac{1}{2t}\|v\|^2$ replaced by a variable metric one $\frac{1}{2}\|v\|_{\mathcal{B}_{k}}^2$ and searching for a step-size $\alpha_k$ along the direction $v^k$ with a nonmonotone line search strategy, where $\mathcal{B}_{k}\!:T_{x^k}\mathcal{M}\to T_{x^k}\mathcal{M}$ is a self-adjoint positive definite (PD) linear operator generated by a damped LBFGS strategy.
-Under the same restriction on $f$ and $\vartheta$ as in Chen et al. \cite{Chen2020} and the uniformly lower and upper boundedness assumption on $\{\mathcal{B}_{k}\}_{k\in\mathbb{N}}$, they achieved the subsequential convergence of the iterate sequence and the same iteration complexity as in Chen et al. \cite{Chen2020} for an $\epsilon$-stationary point, and if in addition the Riemannian Hessian of $f$ at a cluster point is positive definite, they proved that the iterate sequence converges to this point with a linear rate.
+For the problem considered in \cite{Chen2020}, Wang and Yang \cite{Wang2023,Wang2024} proposed Riemannian proximal quasi-Newton methods by exactly solving \eqref{RPG} with the term $\frac{1}{2t}\|v\|^2$ replaced by a variable metric one $\frac{1}{2}\|v\|_{\mathcal{B}_{k}}^2$ and searching for a step-size $\alpha_k$ along the direction $v^k$ with a nonmonotone line search strategy, where $\mathcal{B}_{k}\!:T_{x^k}\mathcal{M}\to T_{x^k}\mathcal{M}$ is a self-adjoint positive definite (PD) linear operator generated by a damped LBFGS strategy.
+Under the same restriction on $f$ and $\vartheta$ as in \cite{Chen2020} and the uniformly lower and upper boundedness assumption on $\{\mathcal{B}_{k}\}_{k\in\mathbb{N}}$, they achieved the subsequential convergence of the iterate sequence and the same iteration complexity as in \cite{Chen2020} for an $\epsilon$-stationary point, and if in addition the Riemannian Hessian of $f$ at a cluster point is positive definite, they proved that the iterate sequence converges to it with a linear rate